 The majority of this work will be located within the grass berm, however some activity will be required within small sections of road.
 Work undertaken in the road will result in the closure of one lane around the work area for a short period of time.

 Work will take place on both sides of Pakuranga Road and will start at the Panmure Bridge end on 26 April.
 Working hours will be 8.30am to 4.30pm between Monday and Friday.
 Some evening or weekend work may be required.

 While we endeavour to minimise disruption to residents, some noise can be expected.
 We may also be required to temporarily limit driveway access to a very small number of properties along the route and will advise affected tenants and property owners with plenty of notice.

-The Panmure to Pakuranga busway section of the Auckland Manukau Eastern Transport Initiative (AMETI) Eastern Busway is open for public submissions.
+The Panmure to Pakuranga busway section of the AMETI Eastern Busway is open for public submissions.

-Auckland Transport is holding public information sessions as detailed below and we would like local residents and businesses to get involved and make submissions:
+We are holding public information sessions and would like local residents and businesses to get involved and make submissions:

 Read the media release: AMETI Eastern Busway (Panmure to Pakuranga) - Open for public submissions.